pieter-degroote/UltimateKEYS-testing/autohotkey-capslock-mods/README.md

-# UltimateKEYS - Caps Lock mod
+# UltimateKEYS - Caps Lock modifications

-This modification features a 'second Right Alt' (AltGr) key via 'Caps Lock'.
+This modification defines 'Caps Lock' either as a second 'Right Alt' (AltGr) or as a second 'Backspace' key (like Colemak).

 The classic 'Caps Lock' behavior can be triggered (or toggled) by pressing both Shift keys together.